Disappearance of Dannette and Jeannette Millbrook: Disappearance

-On March 18, 1990, Dannette and Jeannette Millbrook walked to the local Church's Chicken restaurant for lunch.
+On March 18, 1990, Dannette and Jeannette Millbrook walked to the local Church's Chicken on Laney Walker Boulevard.
 When they returned, they informed their mother, Louise, that a man in a van had followed them for part of their walk.
 Nothing further is known about this man.

 Later in the day, the twins walked to their godfather's house to borrow money for a city bus to school the following week, as the teens and their family had recently moved to a new apartment further from their school.
 After receiving the $20 for bus fare and a little extra for snacks, the teens went to their cousin's house and asked her to walk home with them.
 The cousin's mother would not allow her to accompany the twins because it would be dark soon.
 After visiting their cousin, they made a stop at their older sister's home and stayed for approximately fifteen minutes.
 They also requested that their older sister walk with them, but she declined due to recently giving birth.
 After their disappearance, family members considered it unusual that the twins made multiple requests for company on the walk home that day.

 Next, they continued on to a local gas station, where they bought chips, candy, and soda.
 The clerk, Gloria, was familiar with the twins.
 She did not recall anything out of the ordinary about their behavior.
 She is the last person to see Dannette and Jeannette.

 Jeannette was last seen wearing a blue pullover shirt over a white turtleneck with a beige skirt, white stockings, and white sneakers.
-At the time of her disappearance, she was 5'4, and 125 lbs.
+At the time of her disappearance, she stood 5 feet 4 inches and weighed 125 pounds.
 Dannette was last seen wearing a white shirt with an image of Mickey Mouse, white jeans, and black shoes.
-At the time of her disappearance, she was 5'6 and 130 lbs.
+At the time of her disappearance, she stood 5 feet 6 inches and weighed 130 pounds.
 Dannette has been described as "bowlegged".
 Both girls had pierced ears, shoulder-length hair styled in Jheri curls, and they both have a scar near their navels from a surgery shortly after birth.

 Dannette and Jeanette were enrolled as students at Lucy Laney High School.
 The twins were known to be good teens and were not troublemakers; they did not have a history of running away and there appears to be no motive for their disappearance.
 The twins did not have a history of misbehavior, outside of a single instance that occurred as a result of one of the twins being bullied at a bus stop.